lmstudio-ai/venvstacks/CONTRIBUTING.md

 - Maintainers will review your PR as soon as possible
 - We may request changes or clarification
 - Once approved, a maintainer will merge your contribution

-## Contributor License Agreement (CLA)

-- We require all contributors to sign a Contributor License Agreement (CLA)
-- For first-time contributors, a bot will automatically comment on your PR with instructions
-- You'll need to accept the CLA before we can merge your contribution
-- This is standard practice in open source and helps protect both contributors and the project

 Thank you for your contributions!